-All line managers (e.g. Heads of School/Service/Dept. and other department heads (HOS/S)) are responsible for ensuring that the Health & Safety Policy is implemented within their own School(s)/Service and as such for ensuring that staff, learners, visitors and contractors under their control are not exposed to unnecessary risks to their Health & Safety.
+All line managers, Directors / Head of Department are responsible for ensuring that the Health & Safety Policy is implemented within their own Department and as such for ensuring that staff, learners, visitors and contractors under their control are not exposed to unnecessary risks to their Health & Safety.
 They must monitor the workplace to ensure that safe conditions are maintained.
 Where risks are identified they must ensure that these are rectified, so far as reasonably practicable.